splunk/public-o11y-docs/gdi/opentelemetry/automatic-discovery/k8s/k8s-backend.rst

 Verify all the OpenTelemetry resources are deployed successfully
 ==========================================================================

 Resources include the Collector, the Operator, webhook, and instrumentation.
+Run the following commands to verify the resources are deployed correctly.

-Run the following commands to verify the resources are deployed correctly:
+The pods running in the collector namespace must include the following:

 .. code-block:: yaml

-   kubectl  get pods -n monitoring
+   kubectl get pods
    # NAME                                                          READY
    # NAMESPACE     NAME                                                            READY   STATUS
    # monitoring    splunk-otel-collector-agent-lfthw                               2/2     Running